PikachuHy/PicoScheme/readme.md

 PicoScheme
 ==========

+This project is no longer being maintained.

+The successor is pscm: https://github.com/PikachuHy/pscm

 A small, embeddable scheme interpreter in c++17.
 This project started as a test bed to evaluate the new [std::variant] class template as plain c-union replacement and to test shared, reference counting pointers for basic memory